NCPP/ocgis/doc/api.rst

 geom
 ~~~~

+.. warning:: Subsetting with multiple geometries to netCDF will result in :ref:`agg_selection` being set to ``True``.
+Indexing multiple geometries using netCDF-CF convention is currently not possible.

 If a geometry(s) is provided, it is used to subset `every` :class:`ocgis.RequestDataset` object.
 Again, supplying a value of `None` (the default) results in the return of the entire spatial domain.
 Any shapefiles used for subsetting must include a unique integer attribute called `UGID` and have a WGS84 latitude/longitude geographic coordinate system.

 There are a number of ways to parameterize the `geom` keyword argument: